 Each time a reviewer goes to a restaurant, they write a thorough memorandum about their experience and then all of the reviewers come together to discuss and decide on which restaurants will be awarded the stars.

 In this way, the Michelin stars are very different than Zagat and Yelp, which rely on consumer feedback via the Internet.
-Zagat tallies restaurants anonymously based on surveyed reviews of diners and consumers while Yelp tallies stars based on user reviews provided online subjecting the company to a number of lawsuits associated with its filtering system.
+Zagat tallies restaurants anonymously based on surveyed reviews of diners and consumers while Yelp tallies stars based on user reviews provided online.
+Because the reviews are not screened this process subjects companies like Yelp to a number of lawsuits.
 Michelin does not use any consumer reviews in making its restaurant determinations.

 Michelin Stars Defined

 Michelin awards 0 to 3 stars on the basis of the anonymous reviews.
 The reviewers concentrate on the quality, mastery of technique, personality, and consistency of the food, in making the reviews.
 They do not look at the interior decor, table setting, or service quality in awarding stars, though the guide shows forks and spoons which describes how fancy or casual a restaurant may be.
 (If you're interested in looking at a reviewing company that looks at ambiance and decor, try the Forbes reviews which look at over 800 criteria, such as whether the restaurant offers solid or hollow ice cubes, freshly squeezed or canned orange juice, and valet parking or self-parking.)